 Employers are looking for people who can solve problems and save money for their organization.
 Prepare for the interview by carefully reading the company website and reviewing the job description to gain insight into how your skills and experience will benefit the employer.
 Then think about ways you can communicate your value during the interview.

 Bring hard copies of your resume, references, writing samples, and transcripts to the interview.
 These additional documents may not be needed but having them available makes you look professional and thorough.

-3. Be polite and professional
+Be polite, punctual and professional

 Remember that your interview begins the minute you set foot in the employer’s offices.
 Arrive a few minutes early and give yourself some time to relax before the meeting.

 How you behave in the interview gives a prospective employer a clue as to how you will interact with co-workers and supervisors if you are hired.
 Be polite, professional and courteous to everyone you encounter, starting with the receptionist.
 Since it is best not to eat or drink in an interview, decline offers of food, coffee or other beverages.

 Turn off your cell phone